 Please note: for Jane Austen themed school visits every effort is made to run the dancing session in the Great Hall but this cannot be guaranteed and there may be occasions when an alternative room will be used.
 Organisers will be informed on arrival is this is the case.
 In order to gain as much as possible from the dancing session there should be no more than 20 pupils in a group.
 If the total number of pupils exceeds 20 then the group will be split between Chawton House Library and the Jane Austen House Museum and two dancing sessions will be run.

-Sarah Parry, Education Officer, Chawton House Library
+Sarah Parry, Learning and Visitor Manager, Chawton House Library